There are some most impressive South Africa animals! Wildlife in South Africa is abundant, with almost 300 mammal species.

 The term ‘Big Five’ is used to describe the power and strength of the animals.
 The term was coined last century as these five animals were the most difficult to be hunted on foot.

-This antelope is very common in the bush veld and in deserts.
-They can jump up to 2 metres or 6.5 feet high.
+The springbok is very common in the bush veld and in deserts of South Africa.
+This antelope can jump up to 2 m/ 6.5 ft high.
 Watch them jump here.
 Did you know that the South African rugby team is called "The Springboks"?

 These big cats live in prides that are led by a male lion.
 Lions are only encountered in enclosures or private game reserves as well as some national parks.
 The Southern African lions are the largest of the lion species.